The four pillars of SEO are:

 We will use Google for our examples as it commands approximately 90% of the search engine users.
 However, much of the information for Google will apply to other search engines like Bing as well.

 Google uses bots known as crawlers or spiders to crawl websites and their pages.
 These spiders will scan websites, going from one page to the next, collecting information about the page and its content.
 After these crawlers have collected information they will begin parsing through it to understand exactly the purpose of each piece of content.

 More specifically, the crawler is looking to understand what search intent, or search query the content matches.
 Whereas, the spider needs to understand which questions or topics the content seeks to provide answers to and if it does a good job answering them.

 After the crawler has scanned the page it will decide whether to index the page or not.
-The goal of every website is to get its pages indexed by Google.
 Without being indexed by search engines, a website’s pages and posts will not be displayed to searchers while they are looking for answers, services, or products.

 Google is a library of websites – Make sure it indexes you: